- Biz Stone is a former Xanga and Google employee turned co-founder of Twitter

-- Co-founder of the blog-publishing platform Medium
+- He is also the co-founder of the blog-publishing platform Medium

 - His Twitter earned an Emmy in 2015